setting up the star tracker

 The moon is another big one.
 A bright moon turns the sky into a glowing backdrop with a huge light in the middle.
 That makes it harder to bring out faint nebulae and galaxies unless you’re shooting the opposite direction.
 For those targets, darker nights with no Moon or only a thin crescent are critical.
 When the moon is full, I treat it as a chance to practice my focus on the Moon itself – it moves fast.

-Don’t forget, daytime use of a modded camera can be fun too.
+Don’t forget to play, daytime use of a modded camera can be fun too.

 astro mod camera RAW capture